skiselev/micro_8088/README.md

 ## Known Issues
 * Version 1.1
   * JP2 description on the back silkscreen suggests that the default JP2 position is *Open*.
 Since the recommended chipset is FE2010A and the recommended crystal frequency is 28.63636 MHz, the default JP2 position should be *Closed*
+  * Update the silkscreen near ISA bracket mounting holes: The rectangles should be moved to the back silkscreen, and screw head sized circles should be shown on the front skilscreen
 * Version 1.0
   * System does not boot with NEC V20 CPU.
     * This is confirmed to be due to a Phoenix BIOS issue (BIOS image from Intel Wildcard 88)